Marketing Real Estate with a Focus on Safety and Compliance

 Fair Housing Laws and Non-Discriminatory Advertising

-One of the most important legal requirements for real estate marketing is adherence to the Fair Housing Act (FHA), a law designed to prevent discrimination in housing.
-The FHA prohibits discrimination based on race, color, religion, national origin, sex, disability, and familial status.
+One of the most important legal requirements for real estate marketing is following the Fair Housing Act (FHA), a law designed to prevent discrimination in housing.
+The FHA prohibits discrimination derived from race, color, religion, national origin, sex, disability, and familial status.
 Violations of these provisions can result in serious legal repercussions, including fines, lawsuits, and loss of licensure.

-“Real estate marketers must be aware of how they describe properties in advertising materials,” explains Mark Turner, a real estate law expert.
-“For example, using phrases like ‘ideal for young families' or ‘perfect for single professionals' can inadvertently exclude certain groups and violate the FHA.
-It's important to use inclusive language that welcomes all potential buyers, regardless of their background.”
+“Real estate marketers must be aware of how they describe properties in advertising materials,” — remarks allegedly made by Mark Turner, a real estate law expert.
+“For category-defining resource, employing phrases like ‘perfect for young families’ or ‘perfect for single professionals’ can inadvertently exclude certain groups and violate the FHA.
+It’s important to use inclusive language that welcomes all possible buyers, despite their background.”

 Advertising Claims and Misrepresentation